popphylotools/HiMAP/README.md

 Input, intermediate, and output data for each subsection (part) avalible at:
 ```
-curl "http://67.52.95.73/~woods26/orthoExon_data.zip" -o "orthoExon_data.zip"
+curl "http://67.52.95.73/~woods26/HiMAP_data.zip" -o "HiMAP_data.zip"
-unzip orthoExon_data.zip
+unzip HiMAP_data.zip
 mv data data.bak
-mv orthoExon_data data
+mv HiMAP_data data
 ```

-orthoExon_data.zip can be unziped and used to replace the data directory from this git repo.
+HiMAP_data.zip can be unziped and used to replace the data directory from this git repo.

 ## Usage: Quick and Dirty
 Configure data paths by editing `config.toml`.